Pauline Hanson: First term (2016–2022)

-Second Senate term (2022–present)
+Second term (2022–present)

-In July 2022, the Senate opened with the Lord's Prayer and a Acknowledgement of Country, as normal.
+In July 2022, the Senate opened with the Lord's Prayer and an Acknowledgement of Country, as normal.
 The ceremony includes the words: "[the Parliament] recognises the Ngunnawal and Ngambri peoples as the traditional custodians of the Canberra meetings, and pays respects to elders past, present and emerging."
 Despite having sat through the ceremony many times before, this time Hanson stormed out of the chamber, yelling "No I don't, and I never will!"

 Hanson later stated that her opposition was to a motion that the Aboriginal flag and Torres Strait Islander flag, which are both official flags of Australia, should be raised inside the Senate chamber alongside the Australian flag.

-In 2023, Hanson criticised NSW One Nation leader Mark Latham's homophobic tweet in response to openly gay fellow politician Alex Greenwich, and called for him to apologise.
+On 24 March 2023, Hanson and fellow One Nation senator Malcolm Roberts attended the "Let Women Speak" rally held by anti-transgender activist Kellie-Jay Keen-Minshull and both were also photographed alongside Keen-Minshull.
+On 30 March, Hanson criticised One Nation New South Wales leader Mark Latham's homophobic tweet in response to openly gay fellow politician Alex Greenwich and called for him to apologise.

+Hanson actively supported the "No" campaign for the 2023 Australian Indigenous Voice referendum, and was frequently accused of stoking racial divisions.
+She compared the proposed Voice to apartheid, asserting it would give "a minority of people more political power than the majority based on race".
+In August 2023, Hanson reshared a video on Facebook from 2021 that had been deceptively edited and clipped to depict an argument between a white woman and Indigenous woman.
+Hanson asserted that the video clip, which only resurfaced as the debate over the Voice had begun, was an example of racial division that would occur if the Voice referendum succeeded.
+After being approached by ABC Investigations regarding the video, Hanson quietly removed it from her Facebook page.